adamreiser/red-team-interview/README.md

 # Red team interview framework

-This is the red team interview scenario framework as prepared for Offensive Summit 2020.
+This is the red team interview scenario framework as prepared for Cisco's Offensive Summit 2020.

-For demonstration purposes this just consists of a single kali and ubuntu instance.
+The demo scenario consists of a kali jumphost and two simulated corporate machines.

 ## Initial setup